KilianKegel/FatherlessAmerica/README.md

 More and more men are failing to support or even acknowledge their children.
 More and more men are simply vanishing from their children's lives.

-Kara Hewes’s story is also familiar.
+Kara Hewes's story is also familiar.
 A growing number of American children have no relationship with their fathers.
-Court and school officials report that many children do not even know what to put in the "Father’s Name" blank on printed forms.
+Court and school officials report that many children do not even know what to put in the "Father's Name" blank on printed forms.
 An even larger proportion of children have only the slightest acquaintance with their fathers.
 In its 1991 survey of children in the United States, the National Commission on Children